Mehul-Kumar-27/Practice-Models/README.md

 # Practice-Models

 In this repository I would be adding techniques to implement various machine learning models that I have learned.
-If you are inttresed to use them fel free to do so, also if you fnd any errors in this please open a pull request :).
+If you are inttresed to use them feel free to do so, also if you fnd any errors in this please open a pull request :).